Danny Masterson: Retrial

 A new trial was held between April and May 2023, and on May 31, Masterson was convicted of two of the three counts of forcible rape.
 The jury was hung 8–4 in favor of conviction on the third charge.
 Masterson was remanded without bail until sentencing.
 He was incarcerated at Men's Central Jail in Los Angeles, in "administrative segregation" for his safety.

 In July 2023, prosecutors announced that they would not retry Masterson on the charge which had resulted in a hung jury.

 Sentencing

-On September 7, 2023, Masterson was sentenced to an indefinite period of 30 years to life in prison, which means he might be eligible for parole after serving 25 1/2 years, but can be held in prison for life.
-His lawyers have said they will appeal the conviction.
+On September 7, 2023, Masterson was sentenced to the maximum allowed by law, "30 years to life in prison", and eligible for parole after serving 25 1/2 years.
+His lawyers have said they would appeal the conviction.

 Masterson was admitted to North Kern State Prison on December 27, 2023, after months of post-sentencing hearings.
 He was subsequently moved to and now resides at California Men's Colony.